Hong Kong pro-democracy protesters rally for Catalan independence

 He warned this month that any attempt to divide China would end in “crushed bodies and shattered bones”.

-Independence is a highly divisive issue in Catalonia, a region of more than 7 million inhabitants, with its own language, parliament and flag.
+Independence is a highly divisive issue in Catalonia, a region of more than 7 million inhabitants that has its own language, parliament and flag.

 Protests erupted in the region after the separatist leaders were sentenced on Oct.
 14 over the 2017 independence bid, which included holding a referendum that had been banned by the courts and then making a unilateral declaration of independence.